jmgilman/rustify/README.md

 Rustify provides both a trait for implementing API endpoints as well as clients for executing requests against the defined endpoints.
-This crate targets `async` first, however, blocking clients can be found in `rustify::blocking::clients`.
+This crate targets `async` first, however, blocking support can be enabled with the `blocking` feature flag.
-Additionally, the `Endpoint` trait offers both `async` and blocking variants of each execution method.
+Additionally, the `Endpoint` trait offers both `async` and blocking variants of each execution method (blocking methods are available when flag is enabled).

 Presently, rustify only supports JSON serialization and generally assumes the remote endpoint accepts and responds with JSON.
 Raw byte data can be sent